Dark Ballet: Live performances

 Madonna first performed "Dark Ballet", known then as "Beautiful Game", at the 2018 Met Gala.
 After singing "Like a Prayer" and a cover of Leonard Cohen's "Hallelujah" (1984), she began singing the song wearing a corset and a metallic arm accessory, her hair was braided and parted down the center.

 Several dancers, wearing similar costumes, performed a choreography that seemed to control and restrain her movements.
 A fragment of "Dark Ballet" was included during Madonna's performance of "Future" and "Like a Prayer" as an interval act in the final of the Eurovision Song Contest 2019.
 The song was then included on the singer's Madame X Tour (2019−20), where it was the second song of the setlist.
 The performance featured "Joan of Arc references, religious garb and battles with dancers in gas masks reminiscent of the mice in The Nutcracker", as well as a ballet breakdown halfway through.
 At one point, the singer gets pushed off a piano by one of the dancers.
 Billboard's Joe Lynch praised the number's "compelling mixture of Christian iconography and pagan pageantry".
+The performance was included on the live album Madame X: Music from the Theater Xperience.